Victorians

 A popular pastime

 Miniature stages, characters, scenery and props were printed onto paper from engraved copper plates and sold by publishers and stationers as individual sheets, with a choice of either ‘a Penny Plain’, or ‘a Tuppence Coloured’.
-These were then cut out, pasted onto card or wood and the cheaper, uncoloured versions were painted.
-Once all the pieces had been assembled, the ‘actors’ were mounted onto little tin slides and were pushed onto the stage from the side wings.
+These were cut out, pasted onto card or wood and the cheaper, uncoloured versions were painted.
+Once all the pieces had been assembled, the ‘actors’ were mounted onto little tin slides and were pushed onto the stage from the sides.

 Miss E Pollock of Boxton puts the finishing touches to a model of a stage showing a production of Sleeping Beauty in 1941.